JBMatthews/AI-Local/README.md

 ## License

 Use, fork, and adapt freely.
-If this saves you a few API dollars, buy yourself a coffee and enjoy your sovereign AI. ☕️
+If this saves you a few API dollars, buy yourself a coffee and enjoy your sovereign AI.

 ---

 ### Author Notes

 - Built for a home LAN with **Windows AI box + Mac clients**, but works cross-platform.
-- If your router UI differs from Xfinity’s, any DHCP reservation feature works the same: bind the PC’s **MAC address** to a **fixed IP** (e.g., `10.0.0.6`).
+- If your router UI differs from Xfinity’s, any DHCP reservation feature works the same: bind the PC’s **MAC address** to a **fixed IP**.